Who are you? picoCTF 2021 Solution

 1. Step 1Set the User-Agent to picobrowser

-The server first checks the User-Agent header.
-Set it to 'picobrowser' to pass this check.
-Each failed check reveals the next requirement.
+The server checks User-Agent first.
+Set it to picobrowser.
+Each failed check returns the next requirement in plain text.

 curl --user-agent "picobrowser" http://mercury.picoctf.net:38322/